beginning of content

 Resources and support

-The Dementia Australia website provides information and resources about dementia and driving in each state:
+The Dementia Australia website provides information and resources about dementia and driving.
+You can also call the National Dementia Helpline on 1800 100 500.

 Check your symptoms Find a health service